Protecting your account from phishing

 Many email programs include an option to report an email as phishing or spam.
 Please use this method to report the suspicious email to your email provider.
 If you're not sure if an email is from Trello or not, send us a screenshot, and we'll be happy to look into it for you.

 Sometimes phishing attempts can look very convincing.
-If you've already provided your Trello account information to a phishing scam, change your password as soon as possible by going to https://trello.com/forgot.
+If you've already provided your Trello account information to a phishing scam, change your password as soon as possible by going to https://trello.com/forgot if you have a Trello account or https://id.atlassian.com/login/resetpassword if you use Trello with an Atlassian account.
 If you use the same password for any other services, you should change those as well.

 If you have your credit card information stored in your Trello account and suspect that it may have been compromised, contact your issuing financial institution to check your account immediately.

 For more information, see: What to do if your account is compromised

 We've become aware of a phishing attempt sending out emails claiming to share a document through Trello:

 This is not a legitimate email.
 Trello does not have a feature called "Slides", and the link within this email does not go to an actual Trello page.
 These emails are being sent from compromised email accounts to that individual's email contacts, whether or not that individual has ever signed up for a Trello account.